AubinABADIE/LearnTogether/README.md

 *Usage* : `#UPDATEUSER {name} {firstName} {email} {birthDate} {role}`

+### #UPDATEADMINUSER
+Used when the client wants to update a user, who is not an admin, to put him as an admin into the database.
+The parse method for the different parameters is " "
+Arguments:
+- name: String
+- firstName : String
+- email : String
+- birthDate : String
+- role : String
+- isAdmin : int
+*Usage* : `#UPDATEADMINUSER {name} {firstName} {email} {birthDate} {role} {isAdmin}`

 ### #UPDATEPWD
 Used when the client wants to update his password into the database.
 The parse method for the different parameters is " "
 Arguments: